 Agriculture is the main industry in Myrkdalen and characterizes the beautiful cultivated landscape.
 The countryside of Myrkdalen is particularly pretty and can be used in the summer as well as in the wintertime.

 In the winter there is always a lot of snow in Myrkdalen.
-In our valley there are downhill slopes, a floodlit cross country track, a jumping hill, and vast mountain plateaus for those who prefer that kind of experience.
+In our valley there are downhill slopes and a floodlit cross country track and vast mountain areas for those who prefer that kind of experience.

 Summer and autumn is the time for hunting, fishing and hikes in this great countryside of Western Norway.